ConferOpenSource/composite/README.md

 ## composite

-Composite is a group of small libraries to integrate [Vinyl](https://github.com/VinylRecords/Vinyl/) and [Frames](https://github.com/acowley/Frames) extensible and compositional records with other libraries to make them practical to use in a server setting.
+Composite is a group of libraries focusing on practical uses of composite records, in particular [Vinyl](https://github.com/VinylRecords/Vinyl/), such as querying records from a database and converting them to JSON.
+These libraries are based on the excellent [Frames](https://github.com/acowley/Frames) style use of Vinyl records, though composite implements its own derived from Frames to make for a smaller dependency graph, as Frames is a full CSV parsing/printing and data manipulation library.

 ### `composite-aeson`